nss-evening-cohort-14/webpack-template/README.md

 ## Other Important Tidbits
 ### Console messages
 From this time forward, you will be expected to have a clean console in order for your assignments to be approved.
 This means that the use of `console.log` is acceptable **_(debugger is WAY better though)_** while developing, but will throw an error in your console like the image below, but all `logs` will have to be removed.
 You may use `console.error` and `console.warn` in your code however for messages.
-These need to all be removed before pushing to production unless they are vital info for the user.
+These need to all be removed before pushing to production unless they contain vital info for the user/developer.

 ![not acceptable](./documentation/notacceptable.png)